GRASIAN: Towards the first demonstration of gravitational quantum states of atoms with a cryogenic hydrogen beam: Grasian cryogenic -beam

-A scan of the laser pulse-intensity dependency of the signal resulted in the same conclusion, showing the expected behavior.
+A scan of the laser pulse intensity dependency of the signal resulted in the same conclusion, showing the expected behavior.
 The intensity $I$ is determined by the pulse energy $E$ and the beam waist $\omega_0\sim\SI{0.75}{\milli\m}$: $I=E/(\omega_0^2\pi)$.